-In this section, we propose a history-based expectations-augmented Kalman filter as the process by which agents form their inflation expectations.
-We begin with a simple model that provides a good starting point where differences in agents' personal experiences do not imply heterogeneity in expectations.
+In this section, we propose an experience-based expectations-augmented Kalman filter as the process by which agents form their inflation expectations.
+In Appendix B, we begin with a simple model that provides a good starting point where differences in agents' personal experiences do not imply heterogeneity in expectations.
 Given the absence of private information, we show that the observed heterogeneity cannot arise from a standard Kalman filter.
-Then, by introducing a history-based expectationsaugmented Kalman filter, we explain how the private inflation history distorts the expectations, producing inflation forecast heterogeneity.
+In this section, we introduce an experience-based expectations-augmented Kalman filter, we explain how the private inflation history distorts the expectations, producing inflation forecast heterogeneity.
 Moreover, we estimate the corresponding distortion parameter and close the section by comparing the heterogeneous rates of inflation expectations generated by our proposed framework and those observed in the data and presented in Figure 1.

-&lt;sup>12Furthermore, in Appendix D we assume the structure of a standard Kalman filter and provide empirical evidence that provides support for the hypothesis of different cohorts not reacting differently to inflation signals.
+13Furthermore, in Appendix E we assume the structure of a standard Kalman filter and provide empirical evidence that provides support for the hypothesis of different cohorts not reacting differently to inflation signals.

-IV.1 Standard Kalman filter
+IV.1 Experience-based Kalman Filter